open-stats-online/openucl_02/Trend_IH.md

 The test can be used to find trends for as few as four samples.
 However, with only a few data points, the test has a high probability of not finding a trend when one would be present if more points were provided.
 The more data points you have the more likely the test is going to find a true trend (as opposed to one found by chance).
 The minimum number of recommended measurements is probably somewhere between 8 and 10.

 The Mann-Kendall Trend Test analyzes difference in signs of the difference between earlier and later data points but does not consider the magnitude of the differences.
 The idea is that if a trend is present, the sign values will tend to increase constantly, or decrease constantly.
-Every value is compared to every value preceding it in the time series, which gives a total of $$ \frac{n(n – 1)}{2} $$ pairs of data, where “n” is the number of observations in the set.
+Every value is compared to every value preceding it in the time series, which gives a total of $\frac{n(n – 1)}{2}$ pairs of data, where “n” is the number of observations in the set.

 **Assumptions  **